Disk image: Digital forensics

-Cloud computing
+Virtualization

-In cloud computing, creating a disk image of optical media or a hard disk drive is typically done to make the content available to one or more virtual machines.
+Creating a virtual disk image of optical media or a hard disk drive is typically done to make the content available to one or more virtual machines.
 Virtual machines emulate a CD/DVD drive by reading an ISO image.
 This can also be faster than reading from the physical optical medium.
 Further, there are less issues with wear and tear.
 A hard disk drive or solid-state drive in a virtual machine is implemented as a disk image (i.e. either the VHD format used by Microsoft's Hyper-V, the VDI format used by Oracle Corporation's VirtualBox, the VMDK format used for VMware virtual machines, or the QCOW format used by QEMU).
 Virtual hard disk images tend to be stored as either a collection of files (where each one is typically 2GB in size), or as a single file.
 Virtual machines treat the image set as a physical drive.

-System administration

-Rapid deployment of clone systems
+Rapid deployment of systems

 Educational institutions and businesses can often need to buy or replace computer systems in large numbers.
-Disk imaging is commonly used to deploy the same configuration across workstations.
-Typically, disk imaging software (such as Ghost or Clonezilla) is used to make an image of a completely configured system.
-This image is then written to a computer's hard disk which is sometimes described as restoring an image.
-This restoration is sometimes done over a computer network using multicasting or BitTorrent to devices that need to have their configuration restored.
-This reduces the need to maintain and update individual systems manually.
+Disk imaging is commonly used to rapidly deploy the same configuration across workstations.
+Disk imaging software is used to create an image of a completely-configured system (such an image is sometimes called a golden image).
+This image is then written to a computer's hard disk (which is sometimes described as restoring an image).

+Network-based image deployment

+Image restoration can be done using network-based image deployment.
+This method uses a PXE server to boot an operating system over a computer network that contains the necessary components to image or restore storage media in a computer.
+This is usually used in conjunction with a DHCP server to automate the configuration of network parameters including IP addresses.
+Multicasting, broadcasting or unicasting tend to be used to restore an image to many computers simultaneously.
+These approaches do not work well if one or more computers experience packet loss.
+As a result, some imaging solutions use the BitTorrent protocol to overcome this problem.

+Network-based image deployment reduces the need to maintain and update individual systems manually.
 Imaging is also easier than automated setup methods because an administrator does not need to have knowledge of the prior configuration to copy it.
-Disk imaging requires for all devices to be identical and provides no flexibility in adjusting the configuration.

-Network-based image deployment typically uses a PXE server to boot a minimal operating system over the network that contains the necessary components to image or restore storage media in a computer.
-This is usually used in conjunction with a DHCP server to automate the configuration of network parameters including IP addresses.
-Typically, multicasting, broadcasting or unicasting is used to restore an image to many computers at a time but these approaches do not work well if one or more computers experience a problem such as UDP packet loss.
-As a result, some imaging solutions instead use the BitTorrent protocol to transfer the data.

 Backup strategy

-A disk image contains all files, faithfully replicating all data, including file attributes and the file fragmentation state.
+A disk image contains all files and data (i.e., file attributes and the file fragmentation state).
 For this reason, it is also used for backing up optical media (CDs and DVDs, etc.), and allows the exact and efficient recovery after experimenting with modifications to a system or virtual machine.
 Typically, disk imaging can be used to quickly restore an entire system to an operational state after a disaster.